jh1993/UnderusedOptions/README.txt

 Dominate:
 - HP threshold is now based on the damage stat, and the HP threshold upgrade is changed to a damage upgrade.
 - Dominating an enemy now procs on-summon effects, and it now counts as a minion summoned by Dominate.
+- Can now be used to remove berserk from allies.
-- Mass Dominate (6 SP): When cast, Dominate now also affects all eligible enemies with the same name as the target within 3 tiles.
+- Mass Dominate (6 SP): When cast, Dominate now also affects all eligible units with the same name as the target within 3 tiles.
-- Recruitment Bonus (3 SP): The target is now healed to full HP after being dominated, and all of its debuffs are dispelled.
+- Recruitment Bonus (3 SP): The target enemy is now healed to full HP after being dominated, and all of its debuffs are dispelled.

 Earthquake:
 - Added a 3 SP +25% strikechance upgrade.